 There are two key federal laws that affect companies that wish to offer shares to the public: the Securities Act of 1933 (Securities Act), and the Securities Exchange Act of 1934 (Exchange Act).

-Under the Securities Act, a company is required to give investors full disclosure of all material facts that investors may find important when deciding when and where to invest their money.
+Securities Act, a company is required to give investors full disclosure of all material facts that investors may find important when deciding when and where to invest their money.
 This information is included in a registration statement that must be filed with the US Securities and Exchange Commission (SEC).

-The Securities Exchange Act regulates the trading of securities after the initial offering, or trading, of a company’s shares.
+Securities Exchange Act regulates the trading of securities after the initial offering, or trading, of a company’s shares.
 Much like the Securities Act the Exchange Act includes requirements on public disclosure of information to potential buyers.